Homemade Hamburger Helper

 How to Make Hamburger Helper

 This homemade version is ready in just a few quick steps!
-Have all your ingredients out and ready as this dish moves fast.
-For full detailed directions see the recipe card at the bottom of this post.
+Have all your ingredients out and ready to go as this dish moves fast.
+Below is a quick recipe overview, but please scroll to the recipe card at the bottom of this post for full instructions and to watch the step-by-step video.

 • Sauté: Cook the onion until soft, about 5 minutes.
 Add the garlic for the last 30 seconds.